Student Info

 There are a variety of ways for Tulane students to get involved with the GCCM teaching kitchen!

 Tulane first and second-year medical students will complete several culinary medicine modules as part of their Foundations in Medicine curriculum.
 They also have the opportunity to complete an elective class series.
 We offer a stand-alone elective series that features condition and disease-specific modules, ensuring students are exposed to a wealth of culinary medicine concepts.
-We also offer a community hybrid elective where students can get practice counseling patients in our community cooking classes.
-First-year students may also serve on the Teaching Kitchen Board to get more involved in leadership activities.
-All Tulane medical students can volunteer with us and get credit for their service-learning hour requirement.
+We also offer a community hybrid elective where students get practice counseling patients in our community cooking classes.

-Undergraduate and graduate students at Tulane can get involved through volunteering with us for their service-learning and public service hours.
+Undergraduate and graduate students at Tulane can get involved by volunteering with us for their service-learning and public service hours.
 Undergraduate students can also participate in an internship with the GCCM teaching kitchen through the Center for Public Service.